• + 1 (470)-397-3319

 2. Freestyle Libre

-Accuracy: Freestyle Libre offers accurate glucose readings, though some users note a slight delay compared to blood glucose meters.
+• Accuracy: Freestyle Libre offers accurate readings, but users often report a slight delay compared to blood glucose meters, typically around 5 to 10 minutes.

-Sensor Wear Time: The sensor lasts up to 14 days, similar to Dexcom Stelo, offering convenience and fewer replacements.
+• Sensor Wear Time: The sensor lasts up to 14 days, providing convenience with fewer replacements needed.

-Ease of Use: Freestyle Libre requires manual scanning for glucose data, which can be less convenient than continuous real-time monitoring.
+• Ease of Use: Requires manual scanning for glucose data, which may be less convenient than continuous monitoring.

-Data Accessibility: Data is available through manual scans in the app.
-However, the lack of automatic updates means less real-time monitoring compared to Dexcom Stelo.
+• Data Accessibility: Data is accessed through manual scans in the app, lacking automatic updates.

 3. Medtronic Guardian

-Sensor Wear Time: The sensor lasts for 7 days, shorter than Dexcom Stelo or Freestyle Libre, requiring more frequent changes.
+• Sensor Wear Time: The sensor lasts for 7 days, requiring more frequent changes compared to Dexcom Stelo and Freestyle Libre.

 Key Features of CGMs